appgate/sdpctl/docs/appliance.md

 ```bash
 $ sdpctl appliance upgrade prepare --image /path/to/image-5.5.3.img.zip
 ```
 Aternatively, you can specify an URL from where appliances can download the upgrade image.
 In case a URL is specified, you also have the option to let the primary controller host the upgrade image for the other appliances by using the `--host-on-controller` flag during prepare.
-In this case, the upgrade image will only be downloaded by the primary controller from the specified URL.
-The primary controller will then host the upgrade image from its repository for the other appliances to download from.
+In this case, the upgrade image will only be downloaded by the primary Controller from the specified URL.
+The primary Controller will then host the upgrade image for the other appliances to download.
 ```bash
 $ # using an URL for the prepare command
 $ sdpctl appliance upgrade prepare --image https://url.to/image-5.5.3.img.zip